UniPiTechnology/evok/docs/installation.md

 In order to install EVOK on Neuron/Unipi1.X you will need an SD card with a standard (Lite) RaspberryPi OS.
 We recommended enable SSH via RaspberryPi OS imager.

-To install EVOK itself first connect to your controller using SSH (there is a large number of clients you can use, for windows we recommend using [PUTTY]).
+To install EVOK itself first connect to your controller using SSH.
 The username and password for Raspberry Pi OS are set using the Raspberry Pi OS Imager.
 After you connect to your controller execute the following commands: